 2) Presenter connected reminder: when it is on, every time the wireless presenter is connected with the USB receiver successfully, it will vibrate; when it is turned off, it has no such function;

-3) Vibration duration: when the vibration reminder function is turned on, the vibration duration of the wireless presenter can be adjusted in milliseconds.
-The default vibration duration is 20ms.
+3) Vibration time: when the vibration reminder function is turned on, the vibration duration time of the wireless presenter can be adjusted in milliseconds.
+The default vibration time is 20ms.

-1) Software update: If the Norwii Presenter software needs to be updated, there will be a red dot reminder above the “Check For Update”.
-Click “Check For Update” to obtain and update the latest software.
+1) Software update: If the Norwii Presenter software needs to be updated, there will be a red dot reminder above the “Check for updates”.
+Click “Check for Updates” to obtain and update the latest software.